MapsPeople/docs/src/android/v3/guides/search/extras/java-query-filter-example.md

             .build();

     MapsIndoors.getLocationsAsync(mpQuery, mpFilter, (locations, error) -> {
-        //Check if there is an error and itterate through the list to do what you need with the search });
+        //Check if there is an error and iterate through the list to do what you need with the search });
 }
 ```